thedude0606/manusoptions/PROGRESS.md

 - Fixed options chain UI update issue by implementing dynamic field mapping in update_options_tables callback
 - Enhanced logging to track which fields are being updated from streaming data
 - Implemented contract key normalization in the update_options_tables callback to ensure proper matching between streaming data and DataFrame rows
+- Added additional pattern matching to contract_utils.py to handle Schwab streaming format with spaces

 ## In Progress
 - Testing real-time updates with various symbols